kailash-manasarovar/statement/docs/timeline/2023/august.md

 [![I won't go back](../../content/tweets/august-comms/jackchardwood/feeling-in-danger.png)](https://x.com/JackChardwood/status/1696990588628029460)

-- It's at this moment, the fake account connected to "durian" pops up with the long list of dogs.
-It 'pops up' by liking the last seven of my tweets in quick succession, so I examine it closely.
+- At this exact moment, the fake account connected to "durian" pops up by liking the last seven of my tweets in quick succession.
+I examine it closely.
+It has a long list of followers and they are all 'dog' related.
 The account no longer exists.

 ![dogs 1](../../content/tweets/august-comms/jackchardwood/dogs-3.png)
 ![dogs 2](../../content/tweets/august-comms/jackchardwood/dogs-2.png)